Pre-Medicine Studies at Truman State University

 *OMT is a technique in which D.O.s use their hands to diagnose injury and illness, giving special attention to the joints, bones, muscles, and nerves.
 Manipulations improve circulation, which in turn, creates a normal nerve and blood supply, enabling the body to heal itself.
 OMT is not chiropractic.
 Chiropractic manipulations are typically focused on skeletal misalignment, not fully addressing the soft tissue components directly.
 Thus, chiropractic manipulations are usually more aggressive and do not address the source of the problem, resulting in continual, repeated treatments.

 One final factor to consider is that, while most D.O.s feel that their training is as comprehensive as M.D. training, prospective D.O.s should be prepared to be a part of the minority in the medical community.
-Because they comprise only 6 percent of American medical doctors, osteopathic physicians must often explain—and sometimes defend—their educational background.
+Because they comprise less than 10 percent of American medical doctors, osteopathic physicians must often explain—and sometimes defend—their educational background.
 When considering the weight of this issue, it may also be useful to consider where you plan to practice.
-In states such as Pennsylvania and Michigan, osteopathic doctors comprise about 10 percent of all practicing physicians, whereas in many Southern and Southwesters states like Arizona and Arkansas, they make up less than 1 percent of the physician population.
+In states such as Pennsylvania and Michigan, osteopathic doctors comprise about 10 percent of all practicing physicians, whereas in many southern and Southwestern states like Arizona and Arkansas, they make up less than one percent of the physician population.
 If you are not comfortable being part of a misunderstood or minority group, osteopathy may not be a good fit for you.

 Whether you chose to become an M.D. or a D.O., medical school is a long and challenging journey that will require stamina, commitment, and a lot of hard work.
 You will be most successful—not to mention happiest—in a program that fits with your personal philosophy and career goals.
 Before you apply to any medical school, allopathic or osteopathic, you should carefully consider where you can get the education you need to do the work you want to do.